buildingblocks/grunt-combine-media-queries/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+30-07-13  v1.0.2  Ordering now done by min-width, min-height, max-width, max-height and print.
-Breaking change task name changed to `cmq`
+26-07-13  v1.0.1  Breaking change task name changed to `cmq`.
-Initial release.
+26-07-13  v1.0.0  Initial release.
 Currently only works for CSS written mobile-first and will only order by 'min-width'.